bousettayounes/bousettayounes/README.md

   With a strong foundation in both theoretical concepts and practical implementation, I excel at bridging the gap between complex technical systems and business requirements.

-  Let's connect to discuss how my technical expertise can help solve your data challenges and accelerate your analytics initiatives!
+  Let's connect to discuss how my technical expertise can help solve your data challenges !
 </p>

 ---